geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

       This option is omitted for GCHP.
-All data paths (with the exception of the aerosol optics and photolysis paths) are specified in the :ref:`ExtData.rc` file.
+All data paths (with the exception of the aerosol optics and photolysis paths) are specified in the :file:`ExtData.rc` file.

    Path to the root data directory.
 All of the data that GEOS-Chem Classic reads must be located in subfolders of this directory.